SeanKilleen/seankilleen.github.io/_posts/2024-04-09-how-to-test-logging-when-using-microsoft-extensions-logging-and-serilog.md

     [OneTimeTearDown]
     public void OneTimeTearDown()
     {
-        // At the end of the test, we need to dispose the app.
+        // At the end of all tests, we need to dispose the app.
         _app?.DisposeAsync();
     }